kubecost/disk-autoscaler/SECURITY.md

 # Security

-Kubecost Disk Autoscaler uses modern software supply chain security methods including image signing, provenance attestation (SLSA level 3 compliant), built-time image scans, and software bill of material (SBOM) both of which are also attested.
+Kubecost Disk Autoscaler uses modern software supply chain security methods including image signing, provenance attestation (SLSA level 3 compliant), build-time image scans, and software bill of material (SBOM) both of which are also attested.

 Perform the following steps to verify these artifacts for yourself.